orbitartprint/bballorbit/src/blog/content/small-sided-games-vs-traditional-drills.md

 ---

-## 6. The 3 Rules That Make Any Small-Sided Game Work
+## 6. The 3 Principles That Make Any Small-Sided Game Work

-If you remember only one thing, remember this:
+Once you start transforming drills into games, a new question appears:
+*Why do some small-sided games work immediately — while others fall flat?*

+Over time, I noticed a simple pattern.
+Effective small-sided games don’t rely on complexity.
+They rely on **three consistent principles**.

 <div class="infobox">
   <h4>Every effective SSG includes:</h4>